lamhq/tech-notes/pages/devops/aws/app-integration/sqs.md

 Message ID: each message has a message ID that Amazon SQS returns to you in the SendMessage response.
 It is useful for identifying messages.

+### Message states

+A message has three basic states:

+- Sent to a queue by a producer.
+- Received from the queue by a consumer.
+- Deleted from the queue.
+- Stored: message is sent to a queue but not yet received.
+No quota for the number of stored messages.
+- In flight: message is received but not yet deleted from the queue.
+Max 120,000 messages for standard queues, 20,000 for FIFO queues.

 ### Receipt handle

 Every time you receive a message from a queue, you receive an unique receipt handle (for that action).